oadultradeepfield/otterbot/README.md

 # Otterbot

-Otterbot is a **Python Telegram bot template** that sends daily task reminders from Google Sheets using the Google Sheets
+Otterbot is a **Python Telegram bot template** that sends half-hourly reminders for daily tasks from Google Sheets using the Google Sheets API, but only sends a reminder when the task list differs from the previous send (e.g., some tasks are removed or their details are changed).
-API.
 The bot runs on a schedule through **GitHub Actions.**

 The main benefit of this approach is that it's completely serverless with zero hosting costs.
 The downside is that you cannot interact with the bot in real-time.
 If you only need basic functionality, this repository is essentially